drego85/tosint/README.md

 - **Additional Information**:
     - Number of users in the chat.
     - Details of chat administrators, including their roles (e.g., admin, member).

+### Who Uses Tosint?

+Tosint has been adopted by security researchers, investigators, and professionals in the field of open-source intelligence (OSINT) to gather insights from Telegram bots and channels.

+I'm proud to mention that Tosint is also used by law enforcement agencies for investigative purposes, further demonstrating its practical value in real-world applications.

 ### Example Usage